RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 The actor and critic are trained concurrently on both imagined trajectories from the world model and real trajectories stored in a replay buffer.
 While the world model improves sample efficiency, some real interaction is still needed to fine-tune on the specific task.
 The ratio of imagined to real trajectories and the weighting of losses are tunable hyperparameters.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/dreamer_inference.png" caption="" alt="Dreamer Actor Critic learning" source="https://arxiv.org/pdf/2301.04104" width=500%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/dreamer_inference.png" caption="" alt="Dreamer Actor Critic learning" source="https://arxiv.org/pdf/2301.04104" width=500%}

 Dreamer uses a general purpose world model to be able to more effectively and efficiently learn policies for a variety of tasks and environments.
 One shortcoming of Ha et al. 2018 and Dreamer is that they only use trajectories with rewards for training.
 As we know, this kind of data is limited.
 We want to be able to train with videos that have no actions and rewards, and even with static unlabeled images.